-(Robles et al. 2009).
-In detail, a participant encountering a problem while running or developing the software usually starts the bug-reporting process and opens a bug report that is included as a new page in the bug repository.
+We adopt the definition of "developer" provided by ASF as individuals who "contribute to a project in the form of code or documentation.
+They take extra steps to participate in a project, are active on the developer mailing list, participate in discussions, provide patches, documentation, suggestions, and criticism" (Apache Software Foundation 2022b).
+In the rest of the paper, we use the generic term organizational "participants" to refer to developers and the term organizational "problems" to refer to software bugs.
+We collected the raw data by parsing the individual, publicly available web pages of all bug reports included in the repository with the web-crawler software Bicho (Robles et al. 2009).
+In detail, a participant encountering a problem when running or developing the software usually starts the bug reporting process and opens a bug report that is included as a new page in the bug repository.
 The repository provides the tracking infrastructure for describing, triaging, and resolving software bugs.
-A bug report is organized into a collection of pre-defined fields supplying information such as the name of the module, operating system, and release number that the bug affects.
+A bug report is organized into a collection of predefined fields supplying information, such as the name of the module, operating system, and release number that the bug affects.
 Bug reports also make the history of past actions visible and accessible to all participants.
-Fields in a bug report are populated when the report is first generated, and then updated by individual developers.
+Fields in a bug report are populated when the report is first generated and then updated by individual developers.